TRAVELING WITH THE WIND

 Since the beginning of my adventure at times when I needed the most, I had some special people that helped me a lot more than they can imagine.
 To me that means a lot, and I would like to mention them all in here.
 Family, friends, people I have met along the way… they all helped and supported me trying to help me make my dream come true.
 Thank you all one more time for everything.
 I hope someday I will manage to pay you back in a way or another for everything you did for me.

 My family: Andreea M. Zaharcu • Bogdan Zaharcu • Lucretia Popica.
 My Miami friends: “Nino” Benito Dominguez • Ricardo Davalos • Carlos • Felipe • Liz Meyer • Clayton and Iryna • Saroof Mansoor • Kostya and Elena • George • Juan Segovia • Nicole Pindelea • Luciano Alexander • Viktoria Szilagy • Lesley Ramsubir • Nora Nagy • Carmen Torres • Adolfo Martinez.
 My friends from Romania: Madalin Butiurca • Ionut Turda • Viorel Biscu • Ciprian Cristea.
 The former owner of my very first sailboat: Francis Robitaille.
 My followers and Facebook friends: Jbenga Adrian • Martine Legault • Peter Loui • Alessandro Huber • David Hoffman.
 My amazing friends from the Gaviota Marina in Varadero and Cabo San Antonio: Francesco • Martin • Abel • Wuilian • Carlos • Yuniel • Maria • Antonio • ( to be completed ).
-All the people from the Galleon Marina in Key West.
+All the staff at the Galleon Marina in Key West.
 The amazing Canadian friends I have met in Cuba: JoAnne and Keith • Jacqui and Jim ( and the Puma cat) • Viktor and his crew Max and Sheila.
 To all the cargo, cruise ships, sailing vessels and Coast Guard crew that always helped me relay messages to my family over the radio: S/V Freedom • M/V Angol • M/V Atlantic Manzanillo • M/V Carnival Magic • M/V Caribe Mariner • U.S. Coast Guard District 7 – Miami.

 In case I forgot to add you on this list please let me know and remind me as this are all memories from the past three years or more.
 I have a good memory most of the time, but I apologize in advance if sometimes it does let me down.